What are the other Names for this Condition? (Also known as/Synonyms)

 - In some cases, enlarged liver or spleen (hepatomegaly or splenomegaly respectively)

-- Enlarged lining of the heart or lungs
+- Inflamed lining of the heart or lungs (pericarditis or pleuritis respectively)

 - Symptoms and complications are directly related to inflammation of affected body parts